exoplatform/exo-documentation/docs/GettingStarted.rst

 Creating content quickly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In eXo Pltaform, you easily create your preferred content without navigating
+In eXo Platform, you easily create your preferred content without navigating
 to its relevant application.
 Simply click |image33| to open the drop-down
 menu.